 Don’t worry though, I’m here to help!
-In this blog post, I will discuss 10 tips on how to deal with post-travel blues and make the transition back to your normal life a bit easier!
+In this blog post, I will discuss my best tips on how to deal with post-travel depression and make the transition back to your normal life a bit easier!

 Why do we get post-travel depression?

 The reason why many people experience post-travel blues is because of the change in routine.
 When you’re on vacation, everything is new and exciting: you learn new things, see new places, and meet new people.

 Additionally, many people miss the feeling of freedom (found even in the little things like getting up when you want) and the adventure that comes with being in a new place or the people they met while traveling.

 01. Do the things that you missed doing while traveling

 Eat at your favorite restaurant in town, spend quality time with your pet or go out with your friends.
 Do all the things you missed doing back home while on holiday!

 I mean I cannot remember how many times I missed the comfort of my home, my family, my cats or even eating certain foods (I was so desperate for cheese when I returned from Japan, it wasn’t even funny) and sleeping in my own bed while on vacation.

 Additionally, don’t be afraid to reach out to family or friends (especially to people you know they’ll understand) for support if you’re feeling down.

 02. Focus on your other hobbies

 Distracting yourself with other activities that you love, can help take your mind off of the trip and make the transition back home a bit easier.

 03. Avoid social media, especially Instagram

 Seeing pictures and posts about other people’s vacations can make you feel even more down than you already are.
 Instagram in particular, can worsen your post-travel depression since the travel community is pretty huge there and it’s a very visual app.

 So try to limit your time on social media or even avoid it entirely, at least for a while.
 Instead, focus on staying connected with the people you met while traveling in other ways, such as through email or text.

-#04.
-Try to be active
+04. Try to be active

 Exercising releases endorphins, which are chemicals in the brain that help you release stress and create a feeling of well-being.
-So try to get out and do something active, whether it’s going for a walk, going to the gym, or just playing with your pet.
+So try to get out and do an activity, whether it’s going for a walk, going to the gym, or just playing with your pet(s).